tea-lang-org/tea-lang/README.md

 gudielines</a> and open an issue or pull request.

 If you want to use Tea for a
-project, talk about Tea's design, or anything else, please get in touch: emjun at cs.washington.edu.
+project, talk about Tea's design, or anything else, please get in touch: emjun [at] cs.washington.edu!

 ## Where can I learn more about Tea?
 Please find more information at <a href='https://www.tea-lang.org'>our website</a>.

 ## I have ideas.
 I want to chat.
 Please reach out!
-We are nice :): emjun at cs.washington.edu
+We are nice :) Email Eunice at emjun [at] cs.washington.edu!

 ### By the way, why Python?
 Python is a common language for data science.
 We hope Tea can easily integrate into user workflows.

-*We are working on compiling Tea programs to different target languages, including R.*